 Construction of the mall started with the ground-breaking ceremony held in March 2017.
-Built by Shanghai Jinqiao Export Processing Zone United Development, the main building of the shopping mall was handed over to Mitsui Fudosan in November 2020.
-The mall is expected to be fully opened in late 2021.
+Built by Shanghai Jinqiao Export Processing Zone United Development, the main building of the shopping mall was handed over to the Mitsui Fudosan in November 2020.

 Mitsui Shopping Park LaLaport Shanghai Jinqiao location

-The shopping centre is at approximately seven minutes walking distance from Taierzhuang Station on Shanghai Metro Line 9.
+The shopping centre is approximately a seven minute walking distance from Taierzhuang Station, on Shanghai Metro Line 9.

 The shopping centre is part of an 11-storey building that also houses office space.
 The office component is not part of the shopping mall project.
 In addition to the 11 above-ground floors, the building has two floors below ground.

 The basement levels house car parking lots, that can accommodate up to 1,000 vehicles, while the retail area extends between the first basement and the sixth floor, and partly occupies the seventh floor.
 The office space is between the seventh and 11th floors.

 The total floor area of the building is approximately 1.57 million square feet (146,000m²), of which the retail component spans 1.38 million square feet (129,000m²), and the office area is 18,298ft² (17,000m²).

 Retail offerings at Mitsui Shopping Park

 The shopping centre houses approximately 180 stores.
 Experiential stores at the mall include Bandai Namco VS Park, Asobi Park Plus, Coo & Riku, Space Zoom, and Will’s Fitness.